fahey252/ReactPowerBI/README.md

   - PowerBI JavaScript SDK <https://github.com/Microsoft/PowerBI-JavaScript>
   - Weak React support from Microosft: <https://github.com/Microsoft/PowerBI-React>
     + Last commit over a year ago, 3 total commits, 2 contributors at the time of this writing.
+* Note handling refresh tokens for the proxy user.
+New token is regenerate each request.
+Could be improved/cached.
+* Could use axious client and server side instead of `request-promise`
 * Can embed tiles, dashboards and reports.
 * Can embed for organization or for customers
   - For customers, at least one PowerBI Pro account is needed, acts as a proxy.